 4 1/2 in. x 6 3/4 in.
 (11.43 cm x 17.15 cm)

 Medium and Support:

-Hazel or willow warp shoots; conifer root weft; bear grass and maidenhair fern overlay material
+Hazel or willow warp shoots; conifer root weft; woodwardia fern dyed with alder bark, bear grass and maidenhair fern overlay materials; string on edge

 Jesse Dutton-Kenny, Visiting Researcher, October 26th - 27th & 29th - 30th, 2020

 Your current search criteria is: Objects is "Ceremonial Cap, Klamath River groups (Hupa, Yurok, Karuk) NW California ".